The academic year 2024-2025 application period is expected to open in April 2024.

-Starting from the academic year 2023-2024, the M.Sc. program will be offered entirely via live distance learning.
+The M.Sc. program is offered entirely via live distance learning.

 International M.Sc.
 Program in Quantum Computing and Quantum Technologies